TylerTemp/SaintsField/README.md

 **Troubleshoot**

-After installation, you can use `Window` - `Saints` - `Troubleshoot` to check if some attributes do not work.
+After installation, you can use `Tools` - `SaintsField` - `Troubleshoot` to check if some attributes do not work.

 namespace: `SaintsField`